The problem with AI

 One of the main obstacles to AI adoption, especially in the early evaluation stages, is the difficulty of selecting the right business use case.

 Edge AI has almost no limits when it comes to potential use cases.
-In the industrial production context, they can be roughly divided into two categories: quality assurance and production optimization.
+In the industrial production context, they can be roughly divided into three categories: quality assurance, production optimization, and preventive maintenance.
 To give you an idea, here are some examples:

 - Identifying product by imaging it's features against 3D drawings prior to assembly